tobiashankel/tobiashankel/README.md

 ⋆˙⟡ c+h is always fine, but I'd rather not be covered. <br>
 Besides that, I am basically always offtab...
 And even if you W2i i probably won't see it in time...
 I promise I'm not ignoring you I'm just busy doing fuckall
     <p align="center">
-  DNI if youre pro-harassment, under 15, or anyone i've cut ties with.
-You know who you are.
-I'm also iffy with pro-c folk, so I'd rather they don't interact either. kodocons thin ice
+  DNI if youre pro-harassment, under 15, or anyone i've cut ties with (You know who you are.)
+I'm also iffy with pro-para folk, so I'd rather they don't interact either. kodocons thin ice

 </details>